eric0904/oneM2M-Smart-City/README.md

 ```
 ## Code detail
 Mobius is the oneM2M platform.
-Device-Simulator is a web app that has a GUI for easy create resources.
+Device-Simulator is a web app that has a GUI for easy creating resources.
 Smart-city is the main program.
 It can monitor the sensor and give response to the resources.